-Crew resource management comes to EMS adopted by the aviation community
+Crew resource management was adopted into EMS from the aviation community

-In the 1970’s after a slew of avoidable and catastrophic human errors, the relatively nascent aviation community began to implement a system of strictly regimented check lists, defining of roles, and communication tools that have successfully alleviated many opportunities for human error.
+In the 1970s after a slew of avoidable and catastrophic human errors, the relatively nascent aviation community began to implement a system of strictly regimented checklists, defining roles, and communication tools, which have combined to successfully alleviate many opportunities for human error.

-Some of these systems that can be integrated into EMS
+Some of these systems can be integrated into EMS

 In EMS we are constantly taught to be hypersensitive to signs and symptoms of our patients.
 But why don’t we study and prepare for the signs and symptoms of a broken call?

 We have all had them, calls that just don’t go as well as we hoped.
 Whether it be lack of communication, a poor team dynamic, or a plan that isn’t executed as the lead envisioned it.

 So what can we do to understand and improve our communication, team dynamics, and management of our resources to better serve our patients?
 We can start by learning.

 The foundation of CRM, closed-loop communication, focuses on repeating orders and confirming when they have been carried out.

 This can be particularly helpful not only for informing the lead Paramedic or EMT of where requests are in terms of completion, but keeping thoughts and orders in an auditory format let other teammates know where the call is going.
 Keeping the team on the same page.